-If you are having problems getting to these specialist services, local support groups can often help.
+If you are having problems getting to these specialist services, local support groups can often help with advocacy or information.
 Type, ‘brain injury support group near me’ in your browser.

 We discuss most of the strategies for overcoming executive dysfunction under the individual outcomes, such as the specific cognitive and emotional/behavioural struggles that generally occur.
 We will come to these.

 There are very few published tips for the actual thinking and understanding issues that arise.
-What you don’t want to do is spend months or years working on strategies for problems that you can alleviate by trying out the black seed oil and the other health tips on this site.
+What you don’t want to do is spend months or years struggling with problems which you can alleviate by trying black seed oil and by using other strategies.
 See how much all this helps first.